broccolimicro/loom/README.md

 <a name="status"></a>
 ## Development Status

+The current focus is on **State Variable Insertion**, followed by the following priorities:
+1. Modules
+2. Templating
+3. Placement
+4. Routing

 ### Synthesis
 * **Templating (0%)** parameterize your module specifications.
 * **Modules (0%)** be able to break up your circuit into modules and construct larger systems.